namishh/com/content/blog/devlogs/pico.md

 end
 ```

-And basically if the two ojbects are withing 8 pixels of one another (since the sprites are `8x8`), we count it as collision.
+And basically if the two ojbects are within 8 pixels of one another (since the sprites are `8x8`), we count it as collision.
 It’s a rough check that’s fast and simple for pixel games.
 I also made the enemy flash white, when get hit.
 PICO-8 gives us a function `PAL` which can be used to replace colors on a sprite.
 So on bullet collision with enemy, we add a small flash timer for the enemy and replace all the 16 colors with white.
 Sprite can be brought back to its original form by calling `PAL` without any arguements.

 ```lua
 if e[i].flash and e[i].flash > 0 then